mapbox/mapbox-directions-swift/docs/cover.md

 MapboxDirections.swift makes it easy to connect your iOS, macOS, tvOS, or watchOS application to the [Mapbox Directions](https://docs.mapbox.com/api/navigation/) and [Map Matching](https://docs.mapbox.com/api/navigation/#map-matching) APIs.
 Quickly get driving, cycling, or walking directions, whether the trip is nonstop or it has multiple stopping points, all using a simple interface reminiscent of MapKit’s `MKDirections` API.
 Fit a GPX trace to the [OpenStreetMap](https://www.openstreetmap.org/) road network.
 The Mapbox Directions and Map Matching APIs are powered by the [OSRM](http://project-osrm.org/) routing engine.
 For more information, see the [Mapbox Navigation](https://www.mapbox.com/navigation/) homepage.

-Despite its name, MapboxDirections.swift works in Objective-C and Cocoa-AppleScript code in addition to Swift 4.

 MapboxDirections.swift pairs well with [MapboxGeocoder.swift](https://github.com/mapbox/MapboxGeocoder.swift), [MapboxStatic.swift](https://github.com/mapbox/MapboxStatic.swift), the [Mapbox Navigation SDK for iOS](https://github.com/mapbox/mapbox-navigation-ios/), and the [Mapbox Maps SDK for iOS](https://docs.mapbox.com/ios/maps/) or [macOS SDK](https://mapbox.github.io/mapbox-gl-native/macos/).

 ## Installation